WebGHC/wasm-cross/README.md

 compiling toolchain for WebAssembly.
 A secondary goal of this repo is to make it easy or trivial to build cross compiling toolchains for arbitrary LLVM targets.
 Currently, `wasm-cross` can be used to build "Hello, World!"
-C programs for `aarch64-unknown-linux-gnu` and `wasm32-unknown-uknown-wasm`.
+C programs for `aarch64-unknown-linux-gnu`, Raspberry Pi, and `wasm32-unknown-uknown-wasm`.
 It can also build the `hello` Hackage package for aarch64 using GHC as a cross compiler.

 ### Design